honojs/hono/README.md

 ## Features

 - **Ultra fast** - the router is implemented with Trie-Tree structure.
+Not use loops.
 - **Zero dependencies** - using only Web standard API.
 - **Middleware** - builtin middleware, and you can make your own middleware.
 - **Optimized** - for Cloudflare Workers.